blairclair/ft_ls/README.md

 Clone the repo with ```git clone https://github.com/blairclair/ft_ls.git``` Cd into the name of the directory you just created with cd dirname replacing dirname with the name you've chosen Run make to compile the program with my makefile
-Run the excecutable with ./ft_ls either on its own or with one of the following flags-das an argument
+Run the excecutable with ./ft_ls either on its own or with one of the following flags as an argument
 - -l: Long ls format.
 Lists the permissions, number of links, user name, group name, number of bytes in the file, and last modification time.
 - -a: Displays hidden files along with the files that would have been shown had ls been run without flags.